-CMOW also manages the Flag Officer Development program designed to ensure all CSG and ESG commanders, as well as other Navy 1-2 star flag officers, receive timely and relevant education prior to assuming critical billets.
+CMOW also manages the Flag Officer Development program designed to ensure all CSG and ESG commanders, as well as other Navy 1- and 2-star admirals, receive timely and relevant education prior to assuming critical billets.

-CMOW has direct oversight of the Navy's the Highly Qualified Expert, Maritime Senior mentor program whereby retired 3 and 4 star admirals render assistance directly to Fleet staffs as well as CMOW and NWC courses.
+CMOW has direct oversight of the Navy's Highly Qualified Expert, Maritime Senior mentor program whereby retired 3- and 4-star admirals render assistance directly to Fleet staffs as well as CMOW and NWC courses.

-CMOW also manages two warfare programs to include: the Civilian/ Military Humanitarian Response Program (HRP), and the Rochefort Group focused on information warfare.
+CMOW also manages two warfare programs to include: the Civilian/ Military Humanitarian Response Program (HRP) and the Rochefort Group focused on information warfare.